sbshah97/Old-Blog/README.md

 * minima 2.1.0

 ## Contributing
-* Bug reports and pull requests are welcome on GitHub at https://github.com/salaman-bhai/Blog.
+* Bug reports and pull requests are welcome on GitHub at the repository [page](https://github.com/salaman-bhai/Blog).
-* This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+* This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) Code Of Conduct.

 ## License
 * The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ## Tasks to be done
-- [] Write article on `Introduction to Git and GitHub`.
+-[x] Write article on `Introduction to Git and GitHub`.
-- [] Add GIF images by using Online GIF Image Generator.
+-[] Add GIF images by using Online GIF Image Generator.
-- [] Complete Big Image by putting #salman-bhai over there!
+-[x] Complete Big Image by putting #salman-bhai over there!